Harvest Festival in Nepal, Celebrating Freedom: 7 Years & Counting!

 With generous support from friends like you, in 2000 NYF launched our work to rescue these girls and bring them home – almost 13,000 have now been reunited with their families.

 Thanks to the amazing advocacy of these young women, this horrendous Kamlari indentured servitude has ended.
 Already technically illegal, the practice was officially abolished in 2013.
-The former Kamlari girls have reclaimed the Maghe Sankranti festival as a special homecoming celebration of their freedom and resilience.
+The former Kamlari girls have reclaimed the harvest festival, Maghe Sankranti, as a special homecoming celebration of their freedom and resilience.

 This year, in celebration of this special holiday, two former Kamlari girls Bishnu and Dilkumari were honored by their local government for their contributions in empowering other former Kamlari girls.